Salty-snack junkies, the

 almost nothing a decade ago.

-cashew industry has aided economic recovery following a decade-long civil war
+has aided economic recovery following a decade-long civil war that divided a

-that divided a rebel- held north from the government-controlled south.
-A
+rebel-held north from the government-controlled south.
+A disputed election in

-north," Malamine Sanogo, head of the industry regulator, the Cashew &
+Malamine Sanogo, head of the industry regulator, the Cashew & Cotton

-Cotton Council, said in an interview from Abidjan.
-"Everybody recognizes
+Council, said in an interview from Abidjan.
+“Everybody recognizes that living

 625,000 tons of cashews in shells as of June 30, compared with 185,000 tons in